toradex/vscode-torizon-templates/CONTRIBUTING.md

 ## Contributing Templates

-ApolloX project templates are in their nature VS Code workspaces, with multiple [VS Code tasks](https://code.visualstudio.com/docs/editor/tasks) predefined in their `.vscode` folder.
+Torizon IDE Extension project templates are in their nature VS Code workspaces, with multiple [VS Code tasks](https://code.visualstudio.com/docs/editor/tasks) predefined in their `.vscode` folder.
 In summary the tasks execute the follow:

 > ℹ️ The best way to start creating a new project template is taking one of the already published templates as reference.
 Check the [cppConsole/.vscode/tasks.json](./cppConsole/.vscode/tasks.json) to see an example.

 ![](https://github.com/toradex/vscode-torizon-templates/blob/dev/assets/img/vscodetasksDiagram.png?raw=true&v=6)

-> ⚠️ To trigger the ApolloX `build/deploy start` event the first dependency tasks from the pipeline needs to be labeled `validate-settings-*`.
+> ⚠️ To trigger the Torizon IDE Extension `build/deploy start` event the first dependency tasks from the pipeline needs to be labeled `validate-settings-*`.
 >
 > Check the common tasks to use the right validate settings task for the architecture that is being added  [assets/tasks/common.json](./assets/tasks/common.json)

-> ⚠️ To trigger the ApolloX `build/deploy end` event the last task to be executed from the pipeline needs to be labeled `deploy-torizon-*`.
+> ⚠️ To trigger the Torizon IDE Extension `build/deploy end` event the last task to be executed from the pipeline needs to be labeled `deploy-torizon-*`.

 This pattern is replicated for each architecture supported by the template: